mferrari0/Fake-News-Detection/README.md

 ## The dataset
 The dataset, containing news headlines, is collected from two news websites:

-- TheOnion: sarcastic versions of current events.
+- TheOnion: sarcastic versions of current events (https://www.theonion.com/).
-- HuffPost: real (and non-sarcastic) news headlines.
+- HuffPost: real (and non-sarcastic) news headlines (https://www.huffpost.com/).

 Each record consists of three attributes:
 - is_sarcastic: 1 if the record is sarcastic (0 otherwise)